 - A farmer sprays a lot of fertilisers and manure on their crops.

 - When it rains, all the sprayed fertiliser is washed out into nearby water bodies, such as a lake.

 - Small populations of algae living on the surface of the lake start to reproduce intensively as they get an extra source of nutrition from the washed out fertilisers.

 - Soon the algae population is so large that it covers the surface of the lake!

 - When the algae die, they are decomposed by aerobic bacteria.

 - The aerobic bacteria consume the dissolved oxygen in the lake as they decompose the algae.

-- This is how spraying fertilizers can cause eutrophication.
+- This is how spraying fertilisers can cause eutrophication.

 Eutrophication done by dumping untreated sewage into water bodies:

 - A truckload of sewage is dumped into a lake